 The Shock Doctrine – How the Rich use the State of Shock to Profit

-In the time of a global pandemic, it is more than ever relevant to be aware.
-To understand how the corporations and the rich will try to profit from the current state of the world, with fear and confusion.
 Therefore, we share with you a study task from our archive based on Naomi Klein’s book “The shock doctrine”.
-The book goes into the recent history of the US using the technique of shock – such as aftermaths of natural and economic disasters to profit from it.
-It will give you new insight about how Coronavirus has the same potential.
-We would like to hear what you think of the topic on our new FB group “DNS online learners” (find the link bellow).
-We will work on sharing more study tasks in the coming days.
+The book goes into the recent history of the US using the technique of shock – such as in the aftermaths of natural and economic disasters to profit.
+This gives true insight about how the current affairs affect our daily lives.

 How does the study assignment work?